Can I switch my current account?

 7. What if I change my mind?

 You can cancel your switch up to seven working days before your switch date.
 After that only certain elements can be cancelled.
-Your new bank or building society will guide you through this process if you choose to do this.
+We will guide you through this process if you decide to cancel your switch.

 8. When will the money in my old account be transferred to my new account?